LucusR/Wave/README.md

 ## Description

 Wave is a Web3 application that allows messages to be sent and received through smart contracts on the etherium network.
+Currently this application is using the Rinkeby Testnet to avoid paying real ether gas fees.

+Currently, this repo contains no front-end code as I am using Replit to store the front-end code and to deploy it.
+I will add my front-end code at a later time.

 This app was built for educational purposes.